 For winter-time cheering duties to support school soccer and volleyball teams band uses strikingly red jackets with tracksuit pants (video by stakketo):

-In some occasions black tracksuit pants and white T-shirts are used too (e.g. Brass Expo like video below).
+Although mainly used in practice, black tracksuit pants and white T-shirts are used in some events (e.g. Brass Expo like video below).
 Drum Major is recognized by the red “T” in her shirt (video by 慶次郎前田):

-In some events the members of percussion wear also white or black tabard to protect their uniforms (video by きりのんch):
+Members of the percussion wear also sometimes white or black tabard to protect their uniforms (video with black tabards by きりのんch):

 Regular events of the band over the year: